 Be sure it’s on full screen and the volume is up.
 Then send the link to all your friends!

 ps If after watching the film you’d like to read (or reread) the poem “Mary,” it’s here:Continue Reading »

-My collection of short fiction, Smugglers Train & Other Stories, is now available from Barncott Pess as an eBook (the print edition will be published shortly).
+My collection of short fiction, Smugglers Train & Other Stories, is now available from Barncott Press in both eBook and print editions.
 To see a preview (which includes the entire title story!), + for ordering information, click on this

 Also be sure to check out all Barncott Press titles.
 They really swing!

 I’ve been interviewed several times over the past few years.
 Now John Wisniewski has conducted one for Urban Graffiti magazine.
 You can read it here

 My latest book, Tennessee Williams in Bangkok, has been wonderfully reviewed by Richard Livermore in issue #16 of Ol’ Chanty (Chanticleer Magazine online).
 Richard’s review is incredibly insightful and you can read it here

 Plus check out all the issues and other great stuff on Ol’ Chanty

 After having been unavailable for one month, Tennessee Williams in Bangkok

 is again live on Amazon, and can also be ordered directly from the